reagan83/s15-p4/readme.md

 # Project #4

 # to do
-- database to store:
-* Tasks
-	- task name: string 128
-	- task status: boolean
-	- task create and updated date: dates
-	- task description: string 256?

 * Users
 	- email address: string 256
 	- signup date: date
 	- oauth login?!?!?!

 - User authentication so different users can have their own task lists.
 - A page to display all incomplete tasks.
 - A page to display all completed tasks.
 - A page to display all tasks with incomplete tasks in bold and completed tasks greyed out.
-- A page to add new tasks.
 - A page to edit the content of existing tasks.
 - Whenever a task is displayed, it should list the date it was created and if complete, when it was completed.
 - Use error checking: Don't allow empty tasks, don't allow duplicate email sign-ups, etc.